-We'll admit it, we totally belt out pop hits when we're in the shower.
-And when we're driving to work in the morning?
-Forget it.
+We'll admit it; we totally belt out pop hits when we're in the shower.
+When we're driving to work in the morning, forget it.
 It's all Adele, all the time.
-But we're pretty sure no one can hear us when we do that.
+We're pretty sure no one can hear us when we do that, though.
 We'd be a bit more shy if we sang those in public.
 In front of people.
 Yikes.

-But there are those among us who aren't afraid to scream and shout and let it all out, no matter where they are.
-And Cassio is one of those people.
+There are those among us, though, who aren't afraid to scream and shout and let it all out, no matter where they are.
+Cassio is one of those people.
 Iago knows he likes his drinks full and plays on this to get what he wants.
-Find out what happens by reading Act 2, Scenes 2-3.
+Find out what happens by reading Act 2, Scenes 2 – 3.
 Then, check out Shmoop's take on it here.

 Sample Lesson - Activity